Skip to main content

 A Reproducing Kernel Hilbert Space is the mathematical structure where kernel methods live.
 Every positive-definite kernel k(x,y) defines an RKHS (via Mercer’s theorem), and every RKHS has a unique reproducing kernel.

-This crate provides the primitives: kernels, Gram matrices, MMD, and kernel quantile embeddings.
-Dense Associative Memory (AM) functions are re-exported from the hopfield crate.
+This crate provides kernels, Gram matrices, MMD, and kernel quantile embeddings.
+A small set of dense associative-memory functions is re-exported from hopfield for compatibility with earlier examples.

 §Intuition